The ground breaking of the Wellbeing & Sports Centre has taken place at Scotch College in Adelaide.

 The Scotch College Wellbeing and Sports Centre has been designed by South Australian architectural firm Hames Sharley and will be the largest building project in the College’s 100-year history.
 It is the first component of a 30-year infrastructure masterplan spanning the College’s Mitcham and Torrens Park Campuses.

 “This is a wellbeing hub that will connect and bring together students, families and the broader community – not just a building,” said Caillin Howard, Managing Director of project architects Hames Sharley.
 “The Centre will be accessible by two main roads, bringing the once isolated agricultural land into the centre of the school and its day to day activities, connecting both Mitcham and Torrens Park Campus students.
-It is aligned with the Living Building Challenge (LBC) and is designed to be regenerative rather than just reducing negative impact.
+It is designed to be regenerative rather than just reducing negative impact.
 This approach complements the school’s views on wellbeing and global responsibility,” he added.

 The building will promote sustainability, and solar power and water capture are integral in its design.
 Internal and external vegetation will complement the College farm, and agricultural learnings will be integrated into food and nutrition curricula, including world food needs as global populations grow.
 Sustainability, energy and food production contribute to the first two pillars of the Live Well program, as well as to the program’s aspiration to educate leaders on world problem-solving and service.